hyvor/laravel-filterq/README.md

 Special:

 * `numeric` - int, float, or numeric string (uses PHP's [is_numeric](https://www.php.net/manual/en/function.is-numeric.php))
-* `date` - A valid date/time string for PHP's [strtotime](https://www.php.net/manual/en/function.strtotime.php) function.
+* `date` - A valid date/time string or an integer UNIX timestamp.
+(PHP's [strtotime](https://www.php.net/manual/en/function.strtotime.php) function is used to parse, therefore relative dates like "-7 days" are supported).

 You may specify multiple types using the `|` character or by sending an array.